EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/04_component.md

 The proper way to add our simple Sphere would be to lock our logic behind a custom Scene Component.
 That way, when a component is added to an entity, the system can be activated through a query.

-Solving this correctly will require us to use all these new concepts:
+Solving this correctly will require us to use all of these new concepts:
 - Defining a Custom Component
 - Defining a Query for our Component
 - Manage our `initialized` variable from inside our Component

-## Creating a Custom Component
+## Creating a Custom Component {#create}
 <!--
 TODO:
 - [ ] Fixing the ball being in every scene (anti-pattern)